octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 ### VULNERABILITIES
 #### printnightmare

 The `printnightmare` command targets the CVE-2021-34527 vulnerability, commonly referred to as PrintNightmare.
 This exploit leverages flaws in the Windows Print Spooler service, communicating over the RPRN protocol.
 Despite Microsoft's patches, specific Group Policy settings can leave systems vulnerable, allowing for the remote execution of arbitrary code with system privileges.
 To exploit this vulnerability, a malicious DLL must be uploaded to a location accessible by the target machine, such as `\\localhost\c$\path\to\dll.dll`.
-The exploit then executes this DLL as the SYSTEM user, gaining high-level privileges.
+The exploit then executes this DLL as the SYSTEM user, gaining high-level privileges. - accessible via named pipe via rpc channel

+Local Privesc + remote privesc

+- SERVICE is not available
+- service cannot be fetched from the remote source

+scanner module is availble - smbprintnightmare - tell you if vulnerable or not

 **Parameters**:

 *   **share**: Specifies the path where the malicious DLL is stored.
 For instance, `\\localhost\c$\path\to\dll.dll`.
+Needs to be readable by system.
+*   **driverpath** (optional): after triggering first stage, server fetches dll, not invoking it, will put it into system32, invoke the dll that was put in system32. you need the path where it was put into. for some reasons the driver might be in a different place, you can override the path here to use the second stage with this one.
-*   **driverpath** (optional?): This parameter typically specifies the driver path used by the print spooler to load the DLL. [???]
+This parameter typically specifies the driver path used by the print spooler to load the DLL. [???]

 #### parprintnightmare

+some cases where this works but the above does not work

 The `parprintnightmare` command exploits the same vulnerability as `printnightmare` but uses DCERPC - PAR (Print System Asynchronous Remote Protocol) for communication.
 This variant functions similarly by executing a malicious DLL uploaded to a share accessible by the target machine.
-It serves as an alternative method to trigger the exploit.
+It serves as an alternative method to trigger the exploit. - only accessible via RPC

 **Parameters**: